aws-samples/amazon-dynamodb-labs/content/game-player-data/join-games/index.en.md

 ---
-title: "Join and close games"
+title: "5.
+Join and close games"
-menuTitle: "Join and close games"
 date: 2021-04-21T07:33:04-05:00
 weight: 50
 chapter: true
-pre: "<b>5. </b>"
 description: "In this module, you learn about DynamoDB transactions and you use a DynamoDB transaction when adding new users to a game while preventing the game from becoming overloaded."
 ---